-4.2.2.4 Estimated impact of COVID-19 and governmental responses on emissions projections
+4.2.2.4 Estimated Impact of COVID-19 and Governmental Responses on Emissions Projections

-The impacts of COVID-19 and national governments' economic recovery measures on current (see 2.2.2) and projected emissions of individual countries and globally under current policies scenarios until 2030 may be significant, although estimates are highly uncertain and vary across the few available studies.
+The impacts of COVID-19 and national governments' economic recovery measures on current (Section 2.2.2) and projected emissions of individual countries and globally under current policies scenarios until 2030 may be significant, although estimates are highly uncertain and vary across the few available studies.
 The analyses published to date (October 2021) are based on limited information about how COVID-19 has affected the economy and hence GHG emissions across countries so far in 2020, and also based on assumptions about COVID-19's longer term impact.
-Moreover, the comparison of preand post-COVID-19 projections captures the impact of COVID-19 as well as other factors such as the consideration of recently adopted policies not related to COVID-19, as well as methodological changes.
+Moreover, the comparison of preand post-COVID-19 projections captures the impact of COVID-19 as well as other factors such as the consideration of recently adopted policies not related to COVID-19, and methodological changes.

-Across different studies (Kikstra et al. 2021; IEA 2020; Dafnomilis et al. 2021; Pollitt et al. 2021; UNEP 2020a; Climate Action Tracker 2020; Keramidas et al. 2021; Dafnomilis et al. 2020), the impact of the general slowdown of the economy due to the COVID-19 pandemic and its associated policy responses would lead to a reduced estimate of global GHG emissions in 2030 of about 1 to 5 GtCO2eq, equivalent to 1.5 to 8.5 per cent, compared to the pre-COVID-19 estimates (see Table S4.2 for details).
-Nascimento et al. (2021) analyse the impacts of COVID-19 on current policy emission projections for 26 countries and regions and find a large range of emission reduction-between -1% and -21%-across these.
+Across different studies (Kikstra et al. 2021; IEA 2020; Dafnomilis et al. 2021; Pollitt et al. 2021; UNEP 2020a; Climate Action Tracker 2020; Keramidas et al. 2021; Dafnomilis et al. 2020), the impact of the general slowdown of the economy due to the COVID-19 pandemic and its associated policy responses would lead to a reduced estimate of global GHG emissions in 2030 of about 1 to 5 GtCO2-eq, equivalent to 1.5-8.5%, compared to the pre-COVID-19 estimates

+(Table 4.SM.2).
+Nascimento et al. (2021) analyse the impacts of COVID-19 on current policy emission projections for 26 countries and regions and find a large range of emission reduction - between -1% and -21% - across these.

-As indicated by a growing number of studies at the national and global level, how large near- to midterm emissions implications of the COVID-19 pandemic are to a large degree depends on how stimulus or recovery packages are designed (Wang et al. 2020; Gillingham et al. 2020; Forster et al. 2020; Malliet et al. 2020; Le Quéré et al. 2020; Obergassel et al. 2021; IEA 2020; UNEP 2020a; Pollitt et al. 2021).
+As indicated by a growing number of studies at the national and global level, how large near- to mid-term emissions implications of the COVID-19 pandemic are to a large degree depends on how stimulus or recovery packages are designed (Forster et al. 2020; Gillingham et al. 2020; IEA 2020; Le Quéré et al. 2020; Malliet et al. 2020; Wang et al. 2020; Obergassel et al. 2021; Pollitt et al. 2021; UNEP 2020a).